IBM/nzalchemy/README.md

 **Install and configure Netezza ODBC on Windows**

-You can download the Netezza odbc drivers from IBM website and install it required system.
+You can download the Netezza odbc drivers from IBM website and install it on required system.

 Get latest nzodbc driver nzodbcsetup.exe from artifacts (http://devtools2.swg.usma.ibm.com/build/Voldemorts/dev_develop/latest/)